IBM-Blockchain-Starter-Kit/api-bootstrap/README.md

 After making those changes, you can `GET http://localhost:3000/ping` to see the result.

 ## Running the server

 ```
 $ npm install
 $ npm run build
 $ npm start
 ```

-Navigate to http://localhost:3000/health/ to ensure server is up and running
+Navigate to http://localhost:3000/health/ to ensure server is up and running.

-Navigate to the Swagger UI at: http://localhost:3000/api-docs/
+Finally, navigate to the Swagger UI at http://localhost:3000/api-docs/.

 ## Running tests

 ```
 $ npm run test
 ```